 Thanks to Mike Albright for the exclusive photo.

-See also a Southern California Auto Club CJ-3B with a tow rope pulling a disabled float in the 1956 Tournament of Roses Parade, on the Unusual CJ-3B Bodywork page.
+See a 1956 photo of a Southern California Auto Club CJ-3B with a tow rope pulling a disabled float in that year's Rose Parade, on the Unusual CJ-3B Bodywork page.

 I drove my 1959 CJ-3B in the 1 July 2005 parade in Sharbot Lake, Ontario.
 Fishing season just opened for bass, so lots of visitors from across Ontario and the northeastern U.S. were in the Land O' Lakes to see the parade.
 My daughter and her friends sang "O Canada" in the back, and Starr the black lab got as many compliments as the Jeep did.
 There was also a CJ-2A in the parade (80K JPEG).